jordanate/machine-learning-classification/README.md

 In terms of our dataset, false negatives are cases where an individual is said not to have had a stroke but did, and false positives are cases where an individual is said to have had a stroke but did not.

+In terms of our business problem, false negatives are cases where an individual is said not to be at risk for a stroke during surgery but is, and false positives are cases where an individual is said to be at risk for a stroke during surgery but is not.

 The following models were used on the testing set:

 1. Baseline Logistic Regression